Billy Zoom: Career

 After submitting a string of demos to every record label he could find under his name Ty Kindell, he chose his stage name to get attention from executives who may have already rejected him.

-Although best known as guitarist and founding member of punk rock band X, Zoom has also worked with rockabilly legend Gene Vincent, the Blasters, Etta James, Big Joe Turner, Mike Ness, and dozens of other major recording artists.
+Zoom is best known as a guitarist and founding member of punk rock band X, which he formed in 1977.
+He stayed with the band until 1986, performing on five studio albums and many tours and live concerts, and rejoined in 1999.
+He has also worked with rockabilly legend Gene Vincent, the Blasters, Etta James, Big Joe Turner, Mike Ness, and dozens of other major recording artists.

 On stage, he is known for his wide-legged stance, big grin and tendency to make eye contact with audience members.
 He adopted this presence in reaction to many guitarists whose body histrionics and facial expressions gave the impression that they were playing very difficult parts on their instruments.
 Zoom wanted to make everything look easy.

 In June 2008, in honor of his contributions to both the world music community and the legacy of Gretsch guitars, Gretsch unveiled the G6129BZ Billy Zoom Custom Shop Tribute Silver Jet.